tsaad-dev/drafts/mpls-base/draft-saad-mpls-base-yang.md

 technology as described in the MPLS architecture document {{?RFC3031}}.

-The MPLS base model serves as a basis for future development of MPLS data models covering more-sophisticated MPLS feauture(s) and sub-system(s).
+The MPLS base model serves as a basis for future development of MPLS data models covering more-sophisticated MPLS feature(s) and sub-system(s).
 The main purpose is to provide essential building blocks for the more-complicated data models involving different control-plane protocols, and advanced MPLS functions.